eosnetworkfoundation/docs/docs/02_getting-started/03_smart-contract-development/06_adding-inline-actions.md

 ## The Permission struct

 In this contract the permission should be authorized by the `active` authority of the contract using `get_self()`.
-As a reminder, to use the 'active` authority inline you will need your contract's to give active authority to `eosio.code` pseudo-authority (instructions above)
+As a reminder, to use the `active` authority inline you will need your contract's to give active authority to `eosio.code` pseudo-authority (instructions above)

 ```cpp
 ...